mnot/I-D/variant/draft.md

 Variants: Content-Encoding;gzip
 ~~~

-a recipient can infer that the only content-coding available for that resource is "gzip".
+a recipient can infer that the only content-coding available for that resource is "gzip" (along with the "identity" non-encoding; see {{content-encoding}).

 Given: